jonathancrabtree/cfde-submit/docs/index.md

 When using the `cfde-submit` tool, your C2M2 instance must be contained in a folder on your computer, and it must include the JSON Schema document appropriate for the type of C2M2 instance you are submitting.

-**[TODO: Add detail about any extra files that need to be included in the C2M2 datapackage.
-E.g., DCC and contact info.]**

 ### Find your DCC's identifier